crpb/Checkmk-SMART-plugin-4-FreeBSD/README.md

 ## Errata

 It may be necessary to enable SMART reporting by e.g. `smartctl -s on /dev/adaN`.
 This is rarely needed on Linux but seems to be frequently needed on FreeBSD.

+Checkmk has indicated an interest in this script.
+Please see further discussion at <https://forum.checkmk.com/t/a-better-smart-plugin-for-freebsd/38289/3>